 - Advanced maternal age.
 Women who are over the age of 35 years old are at an increased risk of developing placenta previa.

 - Multiple gestations.
 The uterus which has accommodated more than one fetus has an increased risk for placenta previa.

 - Increased parity.
 Women who have given birth to a lot of children have an increased chance of having placenta previa.

-- Past caesarean births.
-Giving birth via caesarean delivery predisposes the woman to placenta previa on her next childbearing.
+- Past cesarean births.
+Giving birth via cesarean delivery predisposes the woman to placenta previa on her next childbearing.

 - Past uterine curettage.
 Scars from a past curettage can affect the implantation of the uterus and lead to placenta previa.